B-UMMI/chewBBACA_tutorial/README.md

 ![Genome quality testing of all genomes](http://i.imgur.com/j4u22ZE.png) [larger image here fig 2](http://i.imgur.com/j4u22ZE.png) or [see interactive plot online](http://im.fm.ul.pt/chewBBACA/GenomeQual/GenomeQualityPlot_all_genomes.html)

-While the presence of locus in 95% of genomes remains constant at around **1200** loci, considering all or most of the genomes (90%<x<100%) the number of loci present in all genomes is very low (34) and presents some variation when some specific genomes are removed from the analysis.
+While the number of loci present in 95% of genomes remains virtually constant at around **1200** loci, considering all or most of the genomes (90%<x≤100%) the number of loci present is lower and presents some variation when specific genomes are removed from the analysis.

-We selected the results at the threshold of 25 for further analysis as it presented a significant loci presence change in 95% of genomes (+50 loci) and an acceptable loci presence in all considered genomes (650 genomes/437 loci).
+We selected the results at the threshold of 25 for further analysis.
+Moving to a lower threshold there is step increase in the number of loci present in 95% and 99% of genomes that could represent the exclusion of a more divergent clade from the analysis.
+At the threshold of 25 there is an acceptable number of loci present in all considered genomes (650 genomes/437 loci), which we felt would afford a good discriminatory power.

 The genomes that were detected for each threshold are presented on the file `analysis_all/removedGenomes.txt` and a file `analysis_all/removedGenomes_25.txt` was created with only the genomes detected for the threshold at 25.